flaviaouyang/python/notes/notes.md

 # Automate the boring stuff with Python

-- Run python in terminal `python filename.py`
+- Run python in terminal `python3 filename.py`
 - Run python in VSC `shift + 1`

 ***